Starting NOTES For Enrolled Families

 Join in the optional "ZOOM Livestream Classes" each week as you are available.

-We'll offer Zoom Classes "Livestream" on THURSDAY mornings this semeste at 9:15AM.
+We'll offer Zoom Classes "Livestream" on THURSDAY mornings this semester at 9:30AM.

 (Private for currently enrolled families) who are able to participate,

 and reminders on that will be announced throughout the semester...